erikmswan/game-recommendations/readme.md

     - Actually Living in the Wild West simulator, this game is an achievement in so many ways.
 Try it.
 - **The Witcher 3: The Wild Hunt** (Singleplayer)
     - Developed by a Czech company based on a Polish book, The Witcher 3 rules.
 The graphics are gorgeous and the story is so engaging they made a TV series from it.
 Geralt is such a likeable character.
 The game always keeps it fresh.
 A higher learning curve than normal.
 Can't recommend this enough.
-- **Subnautica** (Singleplayer)
-    - One of my favorite games of all time, it helped me overcome my thalassaphobia.
-Nothing is scarier than swimming in the ocean at night only to hear the roar of a Reaper.
-Build underwater bases, control vehicles large and small and discover alien secrets when you become stranded on an alien world.
 - **Batman: Arkham Knight** (Singleplayer)
     - I only played Arkham Asylum and some of Arkham City, but might as well try the new one.
 These Batman games (minus Origins) are solid and make you feel like Batman.
 - **Middle Earth: Shadow of War** (Singleplayer)